KazanExpress/datamint/README.md

 ## Isn't it too big for my needs?

 Not really. `web-orm` is modular and allows parts of it to be imported separately, leaving only the functionality you need.
-But if you're still sure that you don't need that much functionality - here are some lighter alternatives:
+But if you're still sure that you don't need that much functionality - here are some lighter alternatives (most-popular to least-popular):
 * [localForage](https://github.com/localForage/localForage)
 * [Dexie](http://dexie.org)
 * [idb](https://github.com/jakearchibald/idb)